 Skip to main content

-Practical Income Manual 2022.
+Practical manual for Income Tax 2022.

 a) General rule

-In short, the determination of the attributable income, depending on its origin or source, will be carried out at the headquarters of the entity that obtains it, in accordance with the criteria explained below:
+In short, the determination of the attributable income, based on its origin or source, will be carried out at the headquarters of the entity that obtains it, in accordance with the criteria explained below:

 1. Return on real estate property